zoeskan/MCB185/unit1-linux.md

 To get the number of counts for each feature, we can pass the sorted list through `uniq`.
 This program removes duplicate lines.
-When used with the `-c` flag, it counts occurences of each line.
+When used with the `-c` flag, it counts occurrences of each line.

 ```
 gunzip -c ecoli.gff.gz | grep -v "^#" | cut -f 3 | sort | uniq -c